ashleyfae/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.2.7 =
+= 1.2.8 =
-Changed the behaviour of the Pinterest share button to allow for image selection.
+Small code tweaks to catch out some errors.